chef-boneyard/chef-web-docs-2016/includes_install/includes_install_reporting_ha.rst

 To set up the |reporting| server:

 #.
-Install the package on every machine that is running |chef server|:
+Install the package on each frontend and backend |chef server|:

    .. code-block:: bash